Chapter 8 Future Study of Intelligence

 3. 3.

-truly having understood certain abstract knowledge and knowing how to apply it correctly;
+having truly understood certain abstract knowledge and knowing how to apply it correctly;

 4. 4.